-A vehicle with a discharged battery can be started using jump leads and
+A vehicle with a discharged battery can be started using jump leads and the battery of another vehicle.

 Be extremely careful when starting with jump leads.
 Any deviation from the following instructions can lead to injuries or damage caused by battery explosion or damage to the electrical systems of both vehicles.